moritzsalla/raspi-iot/README.md

 - [ ] Create Server that receives POST requests
 - [x] Setup simple output without Wekinator
 - [ ] Decide what to do with data.
 Save them in database?
 Periodically train wekinator?
+- [ ] Remove Django credentials from Github, add to gitignore

 ## Content